Decoupling Perception from Reasoning for Hallucination-Resistant Video Understanding: Related Work

 \subsection{Reasoning VideoLLMs}

-VideoR1~\cite{feng2025video} first achieves R1-like~\cite{guo2025deepseek} video reasoning and utilizes GRPO~\cite{shao2024deepseekmath} for training.
-However, its cold-start data is sampled from Qwen2.5VL 72B~\cite{bai2025qwen25vltechnicalreport}.
-This strategy overlooks the fact that even models with larger parameter counts lack video reasoning training.
-To enhance video perception, VideoR1 and DeepVideo-R1~\cite{park2025deepvideo} enhance the model's perception by modifying the standard GRPO.
-VideoRFT~\cite{wang2025videorft} advances this further by restructuring the CoT into a fixed pipeline: task, perception, reasoning, and conclusion.
-It utilizes SigLip~\cite{tschannen2025siglip} during the perception stage to mitigate hallucinations.
+Recent work adapts RL-style~\cite{guo2025deepseek} post-training to VideoLLMs.
+VideoR1~\cite{feng2025video} and DeepVideo-R1~\cite{park2025deepvideo} improve perception by perturbing the video input as a negative sample.
+VideoRFT~\cite{wang2025videorft} utilizes SigLip~\cite{tschannen2025siglip} during the perception stage to mitigate hallucinations.
 TimeR1~\cite{wang2025time} and VideoChatR1~\cite{li2025videochat} place a greater emphasis on temporal perception and often lack consideration for general-purpose tasks.
-VideoChatR1.5~\cite{yan2025videochat} achieves tool-use for video trimming based on temporal reasoning.
-ARC-HunyuanVideo~\cite{ge2025archunyuanvideo7bstructuredvideocomprehension} can generate dense video descriptions with timestamps, but lacks the ability to reason within these segments, and also does not address the hallucination problem.
-In contrast, our reasoning paradigm integrates temporal perception and execution, anti-hallucination training, and cyclical evidence gathering, representing a more advanced approach to reasoning training.
+While Rewatch-R1~\cite{zhang2025rewatch} proposes better cold-start data, its Observation reward is constrained by the expressive gap between finite textual descriptions and the model's nuanced attention patterns, leading to systematic evaluation bias.
+ARC-HunyuanVideo~\cite{ge2025archunyuanvideo7bstructuredvideocomprehension} can generate dense video descriptions with timestamps, but lacks the ability to reason within these segments, and does not address the hallucination problem.
+Current video reasoning training lacks research on process rewards for video perception.
+We identify the problem in the reasoning process and decouple perception and logic, providing reliable reward signals.